Porsil/lab-boss/README.md

 <summary>User Account Pages</summary>

 - Django AllAuth was used to create the account login and register forms.
-- When the user clicks Logout they are asked if they are sure they want to Signout incase the logout link was pressed in error.
+- When the user clicks Logout they are asked if they are sure they want to Signout in case the logout link was pressed in error.
-- Success messages provide feedback to the user on successfull login or logout.
+- Success messages provide feedback to the user on successful login or logout.
   - Login Page:

   ![Login](readme_assets/login.png)